-In addition to personal debts, the total debt by US states has also increased over the years and differs from state to state.
-States borrow money for education, defense, health care, and welfare expenses, as well as to cover budget gaps, unfunded pension commitments, and outstanding bonds.
-Debts have increased in the states as a result of spending habits or a decrease in income from taxes and other sources.
+In addition to personal debts, the total debt by U.S. states has also increased over the years and differs from state to state.
+States borrow money for education, defense, health care, and welfare expenses and cover budget gaps, unfunded pension commitments, and outstanding bonds.
+Debts have increased in the states due to spending habits or a decrease in income from taxes and other sources.

 States with the Most Debt

-New Jersey has the highest amount of debt in the country.
-The state's total liabilities total $199.02 billion, surpassing its assets by $132.6 billion.
-New Jersey's debt ratio is 279.9%.
+New Jersey has the second-highest amount of debt in the country.
+The state's total liabilities total $222.27 billion, surpassing its assets by $198.67 billion.
+New Jersey's debt ratio is 441.7%.
 The largest source of debt is the state's unfunded pension and benefits system for public employees.
-Because of the state's debt and the growing pressure to fund other priorities such as infrastructure and education, New Jersey legislators are looking toward tax increases.
+New Jersey legislators are looking toward tax increases because of the state's debt and the growing pressure to fund other priorities such as infrastructure and education.

-Illinois has the second-highest debt in the U.S. with total liabilities equaling $248.1.
-With total assets of $53.9 billion, Illinois has $192.4 billion in unfunded liability.
-In order to pay that off, every person in Illinois's 12.7 million population would need to pay $15,291.
-Like New Jersey, the biggest problem in Illinois contributing to the debt is billions of dollars for the pensions and health insurance benefits of retired government workers.
+Illinois has the third-highest debt in the U.S., with total liabilities equaling $248.67.
+With total assets of $53.05 billion, Illinois has $187.7 billion in unfunded liability.
+This creates a debt ratio of 468.7%, the largest in the U.S. To pay that off, every person in Illinois's 12.7 million population would need to pay $14,780.
+Like New Jersey, the biggest problem in Illinois contributing to the debt is billions of dollars for retired government workers' pensions and health insurance benefits.

-Massachusetts has the third-highest debt in the United States.
-Massachusetts's total liabilities are $95.47 billion and its total assets are $29.83 billion.
-Long-term liabilities are at 275% of total assets or $11,518 per capita.
+Massachusetts has the fourth-highest debt in the United States.
+Massachusetts's total liabilities are $104.53 billion, and its total assets are $34.214 billion, creating a debt of $68.43 billion.
+Long-term liabilities are at 305.5% of total assets.
 Massachusetts's largest sources of debt are infrastructure and pensions.

-California has the fifth-highest debt of any state with total liabilities coming out to $287.79 billion.
-Total assets come out to $250.78 billion, giving California a debt ratio of 107.9%.
+California has the fifth-highest debt of any state, with total liabilities coming out to $362.87 billion.
+Total assets come out to $301.1 billion, creating a $55.96 billion net debt and giving California a debt ratio of 120.5%.
 California's debt and liabilities can be broken down into three categories: retirement liabilities, budgetary borrowing, and bond debt.
-Combining California's federal, state, and local debt, however, brings California's debt total to over $1 trillion.
+However, combining California's federal, state, and local debt brings California's debt total to over $1 trillion.
 According to this report, the debt would cost each resident of California $33,000 or each taxpayer $74,000.

 States with the Least Debt

-Tennessee has the fourth-lowest debt in the U.S. having $6.96 in total liabilities and $42.12 billion in total assets, resulting in a debt ratio of 16.4%.
+Tennessee has the fifth-lowest debt in the U.S., having $8.04 billion in total liabilities and $46.54 billion in total assets, resulting in a net position of $39.3 billion and a debt ratio of 17.3%.
 Tennessee is one of the most tax-friendly states in the country and will have no state income tax by 2021.
-While remaining low-debt and low-tax, Tennessee has managed to triple its Rainy Day Fund and provide tax cuts to its residents, including a 30% decrease in state sales tax on groceries.
+While remaining low-debt and low-tax, Tennessee has managed to triple its Rainy Day Fund and provide tax cuts to its residents, including a 30% decrease in-state sales tax on groceries.